Julia Unwin

 Dame Julia Unwin (born 6 July 1956) is a British businessperson who was chief executive of the Joseph Rowntree Foundation (JRF) and the Joseph Rowntree Housing Trust (JRHT).
 The Guardian in 2007 described her as a "major player in the voluntary sector".
 In 2012, she was appointed by the Scottish Government as a member of the Expert Working Group on Welfare and Constitutional Reform.
+In January 2026 she became the chair of the Charity Commission for England and Wales.

 Early life

 Unwin is the daughter of Peter William Unwin, a retired diplomat.
 She studied history at Liverpool University and graduated Bachelor of Arts (BA) in 1978.
 She then went on to undertake postgraduate studies in Social Policy and Planning at the London School of Economics, graduating Master of Science (MSc) in 1991.